nevil-ing/egerton_university_app/README.md

 ### Notifications
 - **Firebase Cloud Messaging (FCM)** server to send notifications directly to users about the latest news and announcements.

-### News Management
-- Display news cards with images, titles, and publication dates.
-- Handle network errors gracefully with a Snackbar for better user experience.

 ## 📸 App Screenshots